Data Workflow Component

 Configure the Console Operators

-Add 3 Console operators at each step of your Data Workflow.
-The Console operators let you see what's happening to your data in the DevTools Console.
+Add three Console operators at the end of each step of your Data Workflow.
+Console operators let you view how your data is manipulated in the DevTools Console.

 1. Drag and drop three Console operators onto your Data Workflow canvas.